 Given they have higher barriers for whom they do business with, it feels like they really are focused on hitting singles and doubles instead of home runs, which is more in line with how I like to operate my own business.

 I can’t say too much about the other real estate platforms like Cadre (big institutional player), RoofStock (just met them for lunch), CrowdStreet, EquityMultiple and others because I simply haven’t done as much due diligence on them.
-I have done some research on Rich Uncles and PeerStreet, but I still need to speak to senior leadership there.
+I have done some research on PeerStreet (all debt), but I still need to speak to senior leadership there.

 Needless to say, please only invest if you have thoroughly done your due diligence and know what the contingency plans are.
 I would take your time understanding the platform and asking other people about their experiences.